ytang913/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 # About
-This project is a two player Tic Tac Toe game.
+The project is essentially a simple Tic Tac Toe game where 2 players can play in Visual Studio Code.
 # Documentation
+This project was created using mostly python functions, loops, if statements, and Pygame.
 # When player one wins
 ![](ticTacToeThumbnail.jpg)
 # When player two wins